 - Install radiation units (panels, radiators or cabinets) and supply and return mains first then make connections at boiler. - Verify clean water supply is available when connecting cold water supply to water valve.
 Install sand strainer at pump when water supply is from well or pump. - Provide low water cutoff device when boiler is installed above radiation level or as required by the Authority having jurisdiction, either provide as part of boiler or at time of boiler installation.
-Periodic inspection is necessary, as is flushing of float type devices, per manufacturers specific instructions.
-Refer to Figures 3 & 4 for minimum height for installation of LWCO.
-Use kit # 550002998 and follow instructions included with kit.
-When using LWCO other than kit listed follow specific LWCO manufacturer instructions. - Boiler used in connection with refrigeration systems shall be installed so chilled medium is piped in parallel with heating boiler with appropriate valves to prevent chilled medium from entering heating boiler.
+Periodic inspection is necessary, as is flushing of float type devices, per manufacturers specific instructions. - Boiler used in connection with refrigeration systems shall be installed so chilled medium is piped in parallel with heating boiler with appropriate valves to prevent chilled medium from entering heating boiler.
 See Figure 5. - Boiler connected to heating coils located in air handling units exposed to refrigerated air circulation, piping system shall be equipped with flow control valves or other automatic means to prevent gravity circulation of boiler water during cooling cycle.